 What is the correlation between mergers and the strength of the economy overall?
 How will the recent wave of mergers affect the consumer?
 Does the recent wave of mergers mean fewer rights for labor?
 In this emerging global economy, how do mergers affect third world countries?
 Is bigger better?
-John H. Abakah of Silver Spring, MD, asks: [In this emerging global economy], how do mergers affect third world countries?
+Herman Lok of Perth, Australia, asks: Is bigger better?

 Professor Weston responds:

 Sometimes yes, sometimes no. Greater efficiency and greater sensitivity to the needs of society are always better.
 In some industries, smaller firms with greater flexibility will outperform bigger firms.

 In some industries with larger investments required for basic production equipment, you could not have efficient small firms.
 You could not have a small automobile company to compete with the big firms.
 But having big firms in the auto industry means many opportunities for various types of suppliers.
 While we now have big firms like Microsoft and Intel, their activities have improved computers and lowered their costs and have thereby spawned thousands of smaller firms.